Bestine/WalletIntelligenceExperiments/README.md

 # Wallet Intelligence Tutorial

-This tutorial will walk you through the basics of using Wallet Intelligence.
+This tutorial will walk you through the basics of using Wallet Intelligence on a Mac.

 ## PREREQUISITES
 Please complete the following prior to downloading the tutorial: